antonio-petricca/gpio-wire/README.md

 Basically you need only "cmake" and "g++ 5", but in order to use GPIO mock-up kernel module you need a kernel 4.10 or above.

-Please look at those links:
+Please look at these links:

  - https://github.com/torvalds/linux/blob/v4.10/tools/testing/selftests/gpio/gpio-mockup.sh
  - https://github.com/torvalds/linux/blob/master/drivers/gpio/gpio-mockup.c